Ty France Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.
+- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (7.02).
+- The Athletics' 6.95 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (83 total, 1.7 per game).
+- The Athletics allow the most home runs in baseball (85 total, 1.7 per game).

-- Medina gets the start for the Athletics, his fourth of the season.
-He is 0-2 with a 6.88 ERA and 15 strikeouts in 17 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his 10th of the season.
+He is 1-3 with a 6.85 ERA and 39 strikeouts in 46 2/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the Arizona Diamondbacks, when he tossed six innings, surrendering three earned runs while giving up three hits.
+- In his most recent appearance on Saturday against the Houston Astros, the left-hander threw five innings, giving up three earned runs while surrendering five hits.

-- In three games this season, the 24-year-old has amassed an ERA of 6.88, with 7.9 strikeouts per nine innings.
-Opponents are hitting .235 against him.
+- In nine games this season, the 25-year-old has put up a 6.85 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.